Yuki-YuXin/ms-identity-ciam-javascript-tutorial/3-Passkeys/1-sign-in-react/SPA/README.md

 Ensure your app registration has the following Microsoft Graph API permissions:

 **Application Permissions (Admin consent required):**
-- `UserAuthenticationMethod.ReadWrite.All` - Required for passkey management
+- `UserAuthMethod-Passkey.ReadWrite.All` - Required for passkey management

 **Grant Admin Consent:**
 1. In your app registration, go to **API permissions**